Hebrides: Celtic era

 In 55 BC, the Greek historian Diodorus Siculus wrote that there was an island called Hyperborea (which means "beyond the North Wind"), where a round temple stood from which the moon appeared only a little distance above the earth every 19 years.
 This may have been a reference to the stone circle at Callanish.

 A traveller called Demetrius of Tarsus related to Plutarch the tale of an expedition to the west coast of Scotland in or shortly before 83 AD.
 He stated it was a gloomy journey amongst uninhabited islands, but he had visited one which was the retreat of holy men.
 He mentioned neither the druids nor the name of the island.

 The first written records of native life begin in the 6th century AD, when the founding of the kingdom of Dál Riata took place.
 This encompassed roughly what is now Argyll and Bute and Lochaber in Scotland and County Antrim in Ireland.
 The figure of Columba looms large in any history of Dál Riata, and his founding of a monastery on Iona ensured that the kingdom would be of great importance in the spread of Christianity in northern Britain.
 However, Iona was far from unique.
 Lismore in the territory of the Cenél Loairn, was sufficiently important for the death of its abbots to be recorded with some frequency and many smaller sites, such as on Eigg, Hinba, and Tiree, are known from the annals.

 North of Dál Riata, the Inner and Outer Hebrides were nominally under Pictish control, although the historical record is sparse.
 Hunter (2000) states that in relation to King Bridei I of the Picts in the sixth century: "As for Shetland, Orkney, Skye and the Western Isles, their inhabitants, most of whom appear to have been Pictish in culture and speech at this time, are likely to have regarded Bridei as a fairly distant presence."

+From the late sixth to the late eighth century, the Papar, monks of Irish and Scottish origin, established eremitic communities throughout the Hebrides.
+They brought with them improved manuring practices that enriched and deepened local soils to support the cultivation of barley and oats.